-Fun Backyard Decorating Ideas for Summer 2021
+3 Backyard Decorating Ideas

 4th of July Celebration

-- And don’t forget to bring out your red, white, and blue tableware (or go for festive, eco-friendly disposable plates).
+- Cover tables with patriotic tablecloths and trim the edges of tables with your DIY star-spangled garland.
+And don’t forget to bring out your red, white, and blue tableware (or go for festive, eco-friendly disposable plates).

 Under-the-Stars Backyard Summer Celebration